 Secure payment gateways adhere to PCI DSS and other relevant industry standards, ensuring that they maintain a secure environment for processing, storing, and transmitting cardholder data.
 Working with a compliant payment gateway reduces the burden on businesses to fulfil these requirements independently.

 Uptime and reliability

 A secure payment gateway must maintain high uptime and reliability to ensure that customers can complete transactions without interruptions.
 Regular monitoring, redundancy measures, and robust infrastructure enable the gateway to consistently process transactions securely and efficiently.

 When choosing a payment gateway, consider the security features, PCI DSS compliance, ease of integration with your existing systems, transaction fees, and customer support.
-By partnering with a reputable and secure payment gateway—or choosing a payment processor such as Stripe that provides payment-gateway functionality—you can provide a simple, secure payment experience for your customers while protecting your business from potential financial and reputational risks.
+By partnering with a reputable and secure payment gateway – or choosing a payment processor, such as Stripe, that provides payment-gateway functionality – you can provide a simple, secure payment experience for your customers.
+This will, in turn, protect your business from potential financial and reputational risks.

 Firewall and network security

 Firewall and network security help protect payment infrastructure and confidential customer data from external threats, such as hackers, malware, and other malicious actors.

 A firewall is a type of security system that acts like a security guard for a computer network, controlling the information coming in and going out based on specific rules.
 Firewalls create a protective barrier between a trusted network inside a business, such as the payment system, and the untrusted outside world, such as the Internet, helping prevent unauthorised access to the network.
 Firewalls can be hardware based, software based, or a combination of both.